freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Define filter` icon
 (near the text :guilabel:`No filter applied`).
 When creating a filter:

-* select the column or leave the default of :guilabel:`Any Column`.
+* Select the column or leave the default of :guilabel:`Any Column`.

-* select the condition.
+* Select the condition.
 Possible conditions are: *contains* (default), *is*, *starts with*, *ends with*, *does not contain*, *is not*, *does not start with*, *does not end with*, and *is empty*.

-* enter a value that meets your view criteria.
+* Enter a value that meets your view criteria.

-* click the :guilabel:`Filter` button to save your filter and exit the define filter screen.
+* Click the :guilabel:`Filter` button to save the filter and exit the define filter screen.
 Alternately, click the :guilabel:`+` button to add another filter.

-If you create multiple filters, select the filter to use before leaving the define filter screen.
-Once a filter is selected, the :guilabel:`No filter applied` text changes to :guilabel:`Clear filter`.
-If you click :guilabel:`Clear filter`, a pop-up message indicates that this removes the filter and all available snapshots are listed.
+When creating multiple filters, select the filter to use before leaving the define filter screen.
+After a filter is selected, the :guilabel:`No filter applied` text changes to :guilabel:`Clear filter`.
+Clicking :guilabel:`Clear filter` produces a pop-up message indicates that this removes the filter and all available snapshots are listed.